drivy/jobs/reliability/README.md

 Please also note that:

+- Each `levelX/` folder contains a `levelX` executable.
+Run them to genreate the input that your solution will process.
+- The solution to each level should live in the corresponding `levelX` folder, (eg: in `main.rb`)
-- Running `$ ruby main.rb` from the level folder should generate the desired output, but of course feel free to add more files if needed.
+- Running your solution (eg: `ruby main.rb`) from each levelX folder should generate the desired output, but feel free to add more files if needed.

 ## Sending Your Results